bruab/bruab.github.io/innovation.md

 John Deere [no longer sells tractors](https://www.wired.com/2015/04/dmca-ownership-john-deere/){:target="_blank"}{:rel="noopener noreferrer"} - they sell a license to operate a tractor, which they can revoke, remotely, at any time.

 This InNovAtioN serves their shareholders by enabling John Deere to charge the same prices they've always charged (a tractor can cost more than half a million dollars), but retain ownership over their entire inventory.

+---

+This is an ever-growing list of inspiration.
+If there's an example of InNovAtioN that I haven't catalogued, please [get in touch](/contact).